mkoohafkan/rivr/cran-comments.md

 Submission of rivr 1.2-3.

-This patch release modifies th vignettes to produce images in PNG rather than SVG format.
+This patch release modifies the vignettes to produce images in PNG rather than SVG format.
 SVG support is optional in R and thus not suitable for use in when generating package vignettes.